 What Is an Emerald Cut Diamond?

 The emerald cut is one of the oldest diamond shapes, with origins tracing back to the 1500s.

 Emerald cut diamonds are prominent in a rectangular shape with cropped corners; however, they are available in a square shape as well.
 They typically feature 57 facets parallel to each other and the stone’s girdle.
 The emerald cut is less fiery than the brilliant cut as it is not fashioned to maximize the gem’s fire, brilliance and scintillation.
 This cutting technique is meant to emphasise the stone’s clarity.
 However, it is worth mentioning that the emerald cut emits wider and more dramatic flashes of light than the brilliant cut.

-The term emerald cut was not used until the 1920s, when the cut increased in popularity.
-During the Art Deco period (1908 to 1935), where clean lines and symmetry were admired, the emerald cut became a huge trend.
+The term emerald cut was not used until the 1920s when the cut increased in popularity.
+During the Art Deco period (1908 to 1935), when clean lines and symmetry were admired, the emerald cut became a huge trend.
 Since then, emerald cut diamonds have been among the most popular choices for engagement rings and other jewellery pieces.

 What Is a Baguette Cut Diamond?

 The modern history of the baguette cut traces back to the early 20th century when the cut was reintroduced for diamonds by Cartier in 1912.

 The cut got its name from the French “bague”, which currently translates as a ring.
 However, until the 17th century, the term was referred to any jewellery in general, meaning the diminutive “baguette” translates as “small jewel”.
 The word “baguette” was not used to refer to a diamond cut until the early 20th century when the geometric designs of Art Nouveau and Art Deco movements influenced the development of the baguette cut.